kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ---
 title: "My Guide for Crafting Tech Talks in 2024"
 date: 2024-02-15
-summary: "Dive into my comprehensive approach to creating memorable tech talks, blending insights from years of experience with a dash of GPT magic."
+summary: "My process and self-imposed rules for writing tech talks.
+Because it's 2024, it's also a GPT you can play with."
 _build:
   render: "false"
   list: "local"
 ---

-My tech talk journey starts back in Jan 2019 and it's been a wild ride.
-I've delivered over 20 talks and learned heaps along the way.
+My tech talk journey starts back in Jan 2019 - and it's been a wild ride so far: I've delivered over 20 talks in many different countries and learned heaps along the way.
 This guide shares those lessons, aiming to help you craft talks that resonate and engage.

 _Quick note: This guide reflects my personal approach.
 It's not one-size-fits-all, so feel free to adapt it to your style.
-You can check out [my past talks](https://kelset.dev/tags/talk/) for a taste of what I'm talking about._
+You can check out [my past talks](https://kelset.dev/tags/talk/) for a taste of what I've made._

 ## Approach to Crafting a Tech Talk 🛠️